This course is open for applications

 Our partnership with the Prince's Trust has seen students working with young people and vulnerable adults.
 This is particularly valuable for students intending to become teachers or art therapists.

-You could also spend the second semester studying abroad at one of our partner institutions in Rotterdam, Barcelona, Taipei, Hong Kong, Berlin, Bologna, Linz, Ghent and Bergen.
+Where possible, you could also spend the second semester studying abroad at one of our partner institutions in Rotterdam, Barcelona, Taipei, Hong Kong, Berlin, Bologna, Linz, Ghent and Bergen.

 Get help to find placements and support throughout from department staff and our award-winning careers service.